Desbordante/desbordante-core/README.md

 [Course Semester] -> Professor
 ```

-2) Discover all approximate functional dependencies with error less than or equal to 0.1 in a table represented by a .csv file that uses a comma as the separator and has a header row.
-In this example the AFD discovery algorithm Pyro is used.
+2) Discover all approximate functional dependencies with error less than or equal to 0.1 in a table with the default algorithm (Pyro).

 ```python
 import desbordante